informatics-isi-edu/synapse-client/README.md

 ##### User/system environment installation

 ##### *IMPORTANT NOTE*:
-Do not use perform this installation method if you have already installed to a virtual environment.
+Do not perform this installation method if you have already installed to a virtual environment.
 Use the virtual environment instead.

 Only use this installation method if you are familiar with Python and fully understand the differences between Python system, user, and virtual environment installation types.

 ###### Installation Procedure
 For systems that have both Python2 and Python3 installed, use `pip3` instead.